MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 Business processes can have the following status:

-* <u>Draft</u> &ndash; You are creating or editing the business process but you have not selected **Submit**.
+* **Draft** - For a draft business process that you are working on but haven't selected **Submit** for yet.

-* <u>In progress</u> &ndash; You've selected **Submit** and the business process is being processed by the system.
-The business process completes processing during the regular weekly processing of Workplace Analytics.
+* **In progress** - After you **Submit** it and the system is processing it, which is done during the regularly scheduled weekly Microsoft 365 data processing cycle.

-* <u>Ready</u> &ndash; The business process has been successfully processed and can be used in queries in Workplace Analytics by an analyst in the same partition.
+* **Ready** - The business process was successfully processed and can be used in queries by an analyst in the same partition.

-* <u>Failed</u> &ndash; The processing of the business process failed.
-(If a business process that you've submitted shows "Failed" status, you can request help by [contacting Workplace Analytics support](../overview/getting-support.md).)
+* **Failed** - The processing failed.
+If a business process fails, you can ask for help.
+See [Get support](../overview/getting-support.md) for details.

    ![Business process statuses.](../images/wpa/tutorials/business-process-list-2.png)

 ### Business process actions

-After a business process has been created, it can be viewed, used, or deleted, but it cannot be edited (unless it is in Draft state).
-A business process can be deleted only if no recurring queries are using it.
+After a business process is ready, you can view, use, or delete it.
+However, you cannot edit it, unless it is still in _Draft_ state.
+You can only delete a business process that's not being used in one or more reoccurring queries.
 After you delete a business process, it cannot be recovered.

-To view or delete a business process, first find it on the **Analyze** > **Business process analysis** page of Workplace Analytics, under the **Business processes** tab, and then use the **View** or **Delete** options.
+To view or delete a business process, go to **Analyze** > **Business process analysis** > **Business processes**,  and then use the **View** or **Delete** options.

 ## Analyze a business process